South Korea's April 1-20 exports collapse as pandemic paralyses production, demand

+South Korean exports plunged nearly 27% in the first 20 days of April as the coronavirus health crisis paralysed global manufacturing activity and crushed consumer demand.

-The worst may be yet to come with many of the countries top trading partners still in lockdowns to contain the virus' spread.
+The worst may be yet to come with many of the country's top trading partners still in lockdowns to contain the virus' spread.
 Monthly trade data from Asia's fourth-largest economy is considered a bellwether for world trade as it is the first to be released among major exporting nations.

 Shipments fell 26.9% from a year earlier, sharply reversing 9.3% growth in the March 1-20 period, the Korea Customs Service data showed on Tuesday.